SmartlyDressedGames/Unturned-Docs/assets/item-asset/introduction.rst

 **Procedurally_Animate_Inertia** *bool*: Whether viewmodel should accumulate angular velocity from animations.
 Useful for low-quality older animations, but should probably be disabled for high-quality newer animations.

-**Equipable_Movement_Speed_Multiplier** *float*: Multiplies character movement speed while equipped in hands (not while wearing).
-If a gun is equipped then any gun attachment multipliers are combined as well.
+**Equipable_Movement_Speed_Multiplier** *float*: Multiplies character movement speed while equipped in the player's hands.
+If a gun is equipped, then any gun attachment multipliers are combined as well.

 **EquipAudioClip** :ref:`Master Bundle Pointer <doc_data_masterbundleptr>`: AudioClip to play when equipping.